 Travelling Fit is a fully accredited travel agency which offers a full range of services to our clients.
 This enables us to book your flights and additional touring to help us assist you in creating your perfect holiday experience.

 This is a summary of some of the initial information.
 You will need to read the event website and in particular the Competitor Briefing document before the event which can be found on the official website – www.ultratrailaustralia.com.au

 Your entry fee to the Ultra-Trail Australia 100 is included in the price of your package

 There is no requirement to have completed any other particular event in order to participate in Ultra-Trail Australia 100

 The Ultra-Trail Australia starts between 6:20am and 7:54am, depending on your wave

-The Ultra-Trail Australia must be completed by 11:54am on Sunday 19 May 2019 and has a strict 28 hour time limit.
+The Ultra-Trail Australia must be completed by 11:54am on Sunday 17 May 2020 and has a strict 28 hour time limit from the start of the last wave.

 There are also 6 additional checkpoints that must be reached according to the following schedule